Ada Yonath

-In 2009, Yonath received the Nobel Prize in Chemistry along with Venkatraman Ramakrishnan and Thomas A. Steitz for her studies on the structure and function of the ribosome, becoming the first Israeli woman to win the Nobel Prize out of ten Israeli Nobel laureates, the first woman from the Middle East to win a Nobel prize in the sciences, and the first woman in 45 years to win the Nobel Prize for Chemistry.
+In 2009, Yonath received the Nobel Prize in Chemistry along with Venkatraman Ramakrishnan and Thomas A. Steitz for her studies on the structure and function of the ribosome, becoming the first Israeli woman to win the Nobel Prize.

-Biography
+Early life

-Ada Lifshitz (later Yonath) was born in the Geula quarter of Jerusalem.
-Her parents, Hillel and Esther Lifshitz, were Zionist Jews who immigrated to the British Mandate of Palestine (now Israel) from Zduńska Wola, Poland in 1933 before the establishment of Israel.
+Ada Esther Lifshitz was born in the Geula quarter of Jerusalem on 22 June 1939.
+Her parents, Hillel and Esther Lifshitz, were Zionist Jews who had immigrated to the British Mandate of Palestine (now Israel) from Zduńska Wola, Poland, in 1933 before the establishment of Israel.
 Her father was a rabbi and came from a rabbinical family.
-They settled in Jerusalem and ran a grocery, but found it difficult to make ends meet.
-They lived in cramped quarters with several other families, and Yonath remembers "books" being the only thing she had to keep her occupied.
-Despite their poverty, her parents sent her to school in the upscale Beit HaKerem neighborhood to assure her a good education.
+They settled in Jerusalem and ran a grocery store, but found it difficult to make ends meet while also sharing a small apartment space to live in.

+Despite her family's poverty, her parents sent her to school in the upscale Beit HaKerem neighborhood to assure her a good education.
 When her father died at the age of 42, the family moved to Tel Aviv.
+Yonath assisted her mother in bringing income by babysitting or tutoring children after her father's death.

+Education

-Yonath was accepted to Tichon Hadash high school although her mother could not pay the tuition.
-She gave math lessons to students in return.
-As a youngster, she says she was inspired by the Polish and naturalized-French scientist Marie Curie.
-However, she stresses that Curie, whom she as a child was fascinated by after reading her biography, was not her "role model".
+Yonath was accepted to Tichon Hadash high school since her mother could not pay the tuition, she traded her time teaching math lessons to students, which helped pay for her schooling.
+At a young age, she said, she was inspired by the scientist Marie Curie.
+However, she stressed that Curie, whom she as a child was fascinated by after reading her biography, was not her "role model".
 She returned to Jerusalem for college, graduating from the Hebrew University of Jerusalem with a bachelor's degree in chemistry in 1962, and a master's degree in biochemistry in 1964.
 In 1968, she obtained her PhD from the Weizmann Institute of Science for X-ray crystallographic studies on the structure of collagen, with Wolfie Traub as her PhD advisor.

-She has one daughter, Hagit Yonath, a doctor at Sheba Medical Center, and a granddaughter, Noa.
-She is the cousin of anti-occupation activist Ruchama Marton.